sineagles/OnlinePythonTutor/wishlist.md

   - right now there are breakpoints in the frontend, but that doesn't help when the backend already executes for > 1,000 steps; we need breakpoints in the backend (likely implemented as comment annotations or GUI clicks in the code editor gutter) to really clamp down on overly-long executions
 - more reliable and faster server-side execution for non-Python backends
   - this may involve creating [smaller and more efficient](https://www.youtube.com/watch?v=pPsREQbf3PA) Docker images, maybe having separate images for compiling and running the respective backend binaries (so that the image that runs the backend doesn't have all the bloat of source code or build tools)
+  - also, right now the server launches a separate Docker process for every incoming (non-Python) request, which is probably super-wasteful; a potentially more efficient solution is to have a *persistent* microservice server running inside of a long-running Docker container for each individual language backend, and then have a (nginx?) proxy direct traffic into each of the microservices depending on the requested language; this will avoid spawning/destroying a Docker container *per incoming request*!

 ## Features for Instructors